Maximilian-Winter/Bite-Programming-Language/README.md

 Bite is a dynamically typed programming language

+Which means that the type of the content of a variable can change at any time.

 Bite uses Modules, Classes and Functions to separate the code.

 Modules are the basic foundation of a program in Bite.
 Each program consists of at least one module.